-Your gut contains around 95 percent of your body’s serotonin.
+Your gut contains around of your body’s serotonin.
 It’s released when food enters the small intestine, where it helps to stimulate contractions that push food through your intestines.

 Your gut releases extra serotonin when you eat something containing harmful bacteria or an allergen.
 The extra serotonin makes the contractions in your gut move faster in order to get rid of the harmful food, usually through vomiting or diarrhea.

 Low serotonin in your gut, on the other hand, is with constipation.

 Based on this knowledge, that serotonin-based medications can help treat several gastrointestinal conditions, such as irritable bowel syndrome.